-112 N 5th Ave • 5ST.1745 • Deming Cabin 1938 • This cabin is associated the Deming family, who were an important members of early Frisco society.
+1938 • This cabin is associated with the Deming family, who were important members of early Frisco society.
 The construction of the cabin includes an inverted corner detail, which seems to be a common detail in Frisco.
 It is included on this list due to alterations to windows and a very large de facto addition.

-107 S 6th Ave • 5ST.1747 1895 • Little is known about this building.
+1895 • Little is known about this building.
 The early construction date is somewhat at odds with the window style, implying alterations in the 1940s.
-It is slated for demolition.
+It is slated for demolition if the approved development plan is carried out.

-414 S 414 Ave • 5ST.1749 1910 • This house is among a handful of houses of similar construction date that represents a higher style house that is popular in many mining towns, but is not well represented in Frisco.
-Though relocated to this site, it retains much of its original material.
+1910 • This house is among a handful of houses of similar construction date that represents a higher style house that is popular in many mining towns but is not well represented in Frisco.
+Though relocated to this site, it retains much of its original material, and as such may be eligible for listing on the State Register for Architeture.

-201 Galena St • 5ST.1750 1890 • This house began as a simple rectangular plan with a front gable, typical of houses from this period in Frisco.
+201 Galena St • 5ST.1750

+1890 • This house began as a simple rectangular plan with a front gable, typical of houses from this period in Frisco.
 Though the rambling additions obscure this fact, original windows remain.
 This building could be restored to a more original condition.
+This building has also been relocated to this site.

-216 Galena St • 5ST.1752 • Kreamelmeyer 1910 • This house retains a high level of integrity through original materials and form.
+216 Galena St • 5ST.1752 • Kreamelmeyer

+1880s • This house retains a high level of integrity through original materials and form.
 However the side wing is an addition that was done with such care, that it creates a false history for the building.

-318 Galena St • 5ST.1755 • Morris House 1905 • This house is one of a group of small rectangular plan houses with a front gable roof, characteristic of early buildings in Frisco.
+318 Galena St • 5ST.1755 • Morris House

+1905 • This house is one of a group of small rectangular plan houses with a front gable roof, characteristic of early buildings in Frisco.

-313 Galena St • 5ST.1754 • Giberson Barn 1904 • This barn has lost its historic house.
+313 Galena St • 5ST.1754 • Giberson Barn

+1904 • This barn has lost its historic house.
 It is being recognized as significant for its general level of integrity and for its association with the Giberson family who has deep roots in the Blue River basin.

-204 Main St • 5ST.1759 • Lost Cajun 1952 • This log building with a low false front characterizes the type of construction that was typical in the mid-century as tourism began to become a trend in this area.
+204 Main St • 5ST.1759 • Lost Cajun

+1952 • This log building with a low false front characterizes the type of construction that was typical in the mid-century as tourism began to become a trend in this area.

-502 Main St • 5ST.1763 • Cannam Cabins 1935 • The two Cannam cabins are significant as examples of early tourist cabins.
+502 Main St • 5ST.1763 • Cannam Cabins

+1935 • The two Cannam cabins are significant as examples of early tourist cabins.
 They are generally intact with some changes to windows and doors.
 They are part of an approved development so are likely to be preserved.

-267 Marina Road • 5ST.1765 • Lund House 1910 • This house is one of a handful of houses from this period that represent styles that are common in mining towns, but rarer in Frisco.
+267 Marina Road • 5ST.1765 • Lund House

+1910 • This house is one of a handful of houses from this period that represent styles that are common in mining towns, but rarer in Frisco.
 Its relocation out of a residential area and the surrounding deck seriously impact the integrity, but otherwise the materials, windows and design are generally intact.

 3. Buildings that have been substantially altered, but still retain some aspects of integrity:

-205 N 3rd St • 5ST.1743 • Linquist House 1908 • This house was built by a long-term local family who also operated the Frisco Hotel.
+205 N 3rd St • 5ST.1743 • Linquist House

+1908 • This house was built by a long-term local family who also operated the Frisco Hotel.
 In this case, the original house was a simple rectangle with a front gable roof.
 The addition of decorative elements, replacement of windows, relocation of the front door and a large addition, all have a substantial impact on the integrity.

-212 S 6th St • 5ST.1748 1935 • This log building is characteristic of several rustic buildings found in the Frisco townsite.
+212 S 6th St • 5ST.1748

+1935 • This log building is characteristic of several rustic buildings found in the Frisco townsite.
 In this case the roof alteration has the greatest impact on the integrity of the building.